How To Use Alligator Indicator In Your Trading

 Moving averages start to separate (Alligator hungry) Active and Ready to Hunt Trading setup based on the separation of moving averages

-The default settings of the 3 line of the Alligator Indicator are as follows:
+The default settings of the 3 lines of the Alligator Indicator are as follows:

 1. Green moving average = the lips of the Alligator and is set to 5 and displaced into the future by 3 periods (whatever your time frame is)

-2. Red moving average is the Alligator teeth and is set to 8 periods and is pushed 5 periods into the future
+2. The red moving average is the Alligator teeth and is set to 8 periods and is pushed 5 periods into the future

 3. Blue represents the jaws of the Alligator and is set to 13 periods and displaced 8 periods into the future